 1. Operating Activities

-Operating activities refer to the cash flow generated or utilized by a company’s day-to-day operations.
-This comprises cash receipts from clients for goods and services sold, as well as cash payments made to suppliers for raw materials and employees for wages.
+Operating activities track the cash flow generated or used by a company’s normal day-to-day operations.
+This includes cash received from clients for sales and cash paid out for raw materials, wages, and other supplier costs, showing your business’s core financial performance.

 These activities are critical for determining how well a company generates cash from its core business tasks, which affects its capacity to continue operations without external financing.
 The cash flow from operating activities is often compared with the profit and loss statement to assess how actual cash generation aligns with reported profitability.